YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 ---------------------------------- zlib_1.1.4_zos.patch --------------------------------------------------diff -purN downloads/zlib/src.orig/configure downloads/zlib/src/configure--- downloads/zlib/src.orig/configure Tue Dec 16 14:09:57 2008+++ downloads/zlib/src/configure Mon Feb 9 14:30:49 2009@@ -116,6 +116,11 @@ else SFLAGS=${CFLAGS-"-Kconform_pic -O"} CFLAGS=${CFLAGS-"-O"} LDSHARED=${LDSHARED-"cc -G"};;+ OS/390*)+ CC=xlc+ SFLAGS=${CFLAGS-"-qascii -q64 -Wc,DLL,LP64,XPLINK,EXPORTALL -D_ALL_SOURCE_NOTHREADS"}+ CFLAGS=${CFLAGS-"-qascii -q64 -Wc,DLL,LP64,XPLINK,EXPORTALL -D_ALL_SOURCE_NOTHREADS"}+ LDSHARED=${LDSHARED-"xlc -qascii -q64 -Wl,dll,LP64,XPLINK "};; # send working options for other systems to support@gzip.org \*) SFLAGS=${CFLAGS-"-O"} CFLAGS=${CFLAGS-"-O"}

 Build and install the zlib DLL, placing the xlc compilers in compatibility to mode by setting the environment variable C89_CCMODE to 1.
 When not in compatibility mode, xlc follows strict placement of command line options.
 Configure and build the zlib software with ./configure --shared && make.
 By default, the configure script places zlib in /usr/local/lib.
 Install the software with make install.
-To ensure that YottaDB/GT.M finds zlib, include /usr/local/lib in LIBPATH, the environment variable that provides a search path for processes to use when they link DLLs.
+To ensure that YottaDB finds zlib, include /usr/local/lib in LIBPATH, the environment variable that provides a search path for processes to use when they link DLLs.

-By default, YottaDB/GT.M searches for the libz.so shared library in the standard system library directories (for example, /usr/lib, /usr/local/lib, /usr/local/lib64).
+By default, YottaDB searches for the libz.so shared library in the standard system library directories (for example, /usr/lib, /usr/local/lib, /usr/local/lib64).
 If the shared library is installed in a non-standard location, before starting replication, you must ensure that the environment variable $LIBPATH (AIX and z/OS) or $LD_LIBRARY_PATH (other UNIX platforms) includes the directory containung the library.
 The Source and Receiver Server link the shared library at runtime.
 If this fails for any reason (such as file not found, or insufficient authorization), the replication logic logs a DLLNOOPEN error and continues with no compression.

 *-tlsid=<label>*